Satisfactory Academic Progress for Financial Aid

 Tennessee State University has instituted an academic plan program to allow students who violate the financial aid satisfactory academic progress standards to continue their aid eligibility if they meet certain requirements.
 Students who can complete their program of study within the 150% timeframe may be allowed to participate.
 Academic plans allow financial aid recipients to have their academic progress measured on a semester by semester basis rather than cumulatively.
 Academic plan requirements are more stringent than the published standard.
 The conditions for students who are granted aid continuation based on academic plans are:

 Students who violate the satisfactory academic progress guidelines due to cumulative GPA agree to maintain a 2.25 semester for each semester they are on the academic plan until such a time that the student’s cumulative GPA meets the published standard.

 Academic Plan for Completion Rate (Attempted Hours vs. Completed Hours APHRS)

 Students who violate the satisfactory academic progress guidelines due to not successfully completing 66.7% of all attempted hours agree to complete 75% of all attempted hours for each semester they are on the academic plan until such a time the overall completion rate meets or exceeds the 66.7% benchmark.

 Academic Plan for Grade Point Average and Completion Rate (APBTH)

-Due to U.S. Department of Education requirements for University’s electing to allow participation in academic plans for financial aid, appeals will not be accepted.
-Violation of your plans agreement will result in the loss of your financial, including student loans, until you raise your GPA, completion rate or both and are able to meet the minimum standards.
+Due to U.S. Department of Education requirements for University’s electing to allow participation in academic plans for financial aid, appeals will not be accepted with the exception of extreme cases where unforeseeable, unavoidable circumstances occur during a term while on an academic plan.
+Violation of your plans agreement will result in the loss of your financial aid, including student loans, until you raise your GPA, completion rate or both and are able to meet the minimum standards.